Venezuela opposition takes steps to seize oil revenue as Maduro issues threat

 Citgo and PDVSA did not immediately reply to requests to comment.

-Bulgarian security officials said on Wednesday that the country has blocked transfers out of several bank accounts which have received millions of euros from PDVSA.
+Bulgarian security officials said on Wednesday that the country had blocked transfers out of several bank accounts which have received millions of euros from PDVSA.

+A member of Guaido’s U.S. diplomatic team told Reuters that they now had the “capacity” to use bank accounts belonging to Venezuela’s Washington embassy, though they did not plan to do so for now.

-Guaido invoked a constitutional provision three weeks ago to assume Venezuela’s presidency, arguing that Maduro’s re-election last year was a sham.
+Guaido declared himself president three weeks ago, arguing that Maduro’s re-election last year was a sham.

-Maduro, in an interview released on Wednesday by Lebanese television channel al-Mayadeen TV, said Guaido was seeking to divide the country and convince the Trump administration to launch a foreign intervention.
+In an interview released on Wednesday by Lebanese television channel al-Mayadeen TV, Maduro said Guaido was seeking to divide the country and convince the Trump administration to launch a foreign intervention.

 “This person, who believes that politics is a game and he can violate the constitution and the law, sooner or later will have to answer before the courts,” Maduro said, adding he was “absolutely sure” of this.